Willow & Greene scoops gold at the 2023 World Marmalade Awards

 Willow and Greene is based in Straid, Co Antrim.
 As well as making marmalade, the company makes a range of products and services for gardeners and cooks, including preserves, chutneys, gardening classes and events that promote nurture and the advantages of growing your own flowers and vegetables.

-Willow & Greene marmalades, preserves and chutneys can be bought in a variety of places including at their monthly gardening classes in Ballynure (Methodist Church, first Wednesday of the month) and Larne (Tennis & Bowling Club, first Friday of the month).
-A small selection is also available from Café Cova in Cushendall.
+Willow & Greene marmalades, preserves and chutneys can be bought in a variety of places, including at their monthly gardening classes in Ballynure (Methodist Church, first Wednesday of the month) and Larne (Tennis & Bowling Club, first Monday of the month).

-Despite the pandemic and multiple UK lockdowns, the Marmalade Awards received a record-breaking number of entries this year, with over 3000 jars from more than 30 countries worldwide including Japan, Canada, Australia, Kuwait and the Dominican Republic.
+The Marmalade Awards received a record-breaking number of entries this year, with over 3000 jars from more than 30 countries worldwide, including Japan, Canada, Australia, Kuwait and the Dominican Republic.

 The Artisan Awards are judged by an expert panel, including food writer Dan Lepard and Fortnum & Mason Grocery Buyer Sarah Metcalf, and this accolade denotes a marmalade of exceptional quality.